Totagatic River in Wisconsin. Photo by Bethany Olmstead, The Conservation Fund

 The Totogatic River flows for 70 miles through five counties in northern Wisconsin, forming a wild and pristine stream in the St. Croix River Basin and the Mississippi River watershed.
-It earned the state’s designation as a Wild River in 2009—a designation shared with only four other rivers in the state—which ensures the river’s long-term protection from development threats.
+As one of the few remaining wilderness streams in Wisconsin, it earned the state’s designation as a Wild River in 2009—a designation shared with only four other rivers in the state.
+This status as a Wild River ensures the Totogatic’s long-term protection from development.

 Although the Totogatic is protected from development, some of the land along the river is still in private ownership and therefore not open to the public.
 We’ve worked with state and local groups to purchase land along the river and provide public access for popular recreation activities such as hunting, fishing, trapping, canoeing/kayaking and hiking.

 Our most recent effort, in 2013, protected nearly 260 acres in the Town of Chicog, which includes 2.5 miles of river shoreline.
 The property’s former owners, Craig Solum and Terry Larsen of Solar Land Company, LLC, acquired the land from Ralph Mortier, a highly regarded state forester who had sustainably managed the property for the enhancement of its forest resources, wildlife habitat and scenic qualities.
 Recognizing the natural beauty of the property and its significance as part of a larger landscape of critical wildlife habitat and natural watershed quality, Solum and Larsen approached Washburn County Lakes and Rivers Association (WCLRA) to discuss the permanent conservation of the land.